 Net Lease is an interesting area to understand due to various nuances falling under it.
 A net lease is one where the Lessee (the person borrowing the asset) pays the rent to the Lessor (the owner of the asset) after reducing the expenses to be paid for maintenances, taxes, insurance, and repair of the asset.
 Thus, the net lease rental is usually lower than the “Gross Lease,” where the expenses for the heads of these three categories – Insurance, Property Taxes, and Maintenance are included in the rent paid.

-One of the aspects of a net lease is “Triple Net Lease” or also commonly known as “NNN Lease”.
-Let us first understand “Single Net Lease” and “Double Net Lease”.
+One of the aspects of a net lease is “Triple Net Lease,” also commonly known as “NNN Lease.”
+First, let us understand “Single Net Lease” and “Double Net Lease.”

 Single Net Lease

-Net leases are done usually in commercial agreements for real estate where the tenant is paying the property taxes along with the rent.
-The owner of the property will only look after the maintenance and other operating expenses of the premises.
+Net leases are usually done in commercial agreements for real estate where the tenant pays the property taxes and the rent.
+The property owner will only look after the maintenance and other operating expenses of the premises.
 A single net lease is not very commonly used.
-If the commercial space is a shared one, each tenant pays tax in proportion to the total building spaces leased by him.
+If the commercial space is shared, each tenant pays tax in proportion to the total building spaces leased by him.
 Utility and janitorial services also come under the tenant.

 Double Net Lease

-These are net leases where the rent, proportionate property tax as well as proportionate property insurance is also paid by the tenant.
+These are net leases where the tenant also pays the rent, proportionate property tax, and proportionate property insurance.
 The owner would be looking after the external expenses of repairs and maintenance.

 Triple Net Lease (NNN Lease)

 This is the most commonly used type of lease for commercial and even some residential estates.
-Here the tenant will pay for everything from rent, property taxes, insurances and common area maintenance and repair expenses (also known as CAMS – Common Area Maintenance Items).
-Hiring regular staff and maintenance help can also be part of this – e.g receptionist, lobby attendant, etc.
+Here the tenant will pay for everything from rent, property taxes, insurance, and common area maintenance and repair expenses.
+These are also known as CAMS – Common Area Maintenance Items.
+Hiring regular staff and maintenance help can also be part of this – e.g., receptionist, lobby attendant, etc.

 Advantages and Disadvantages of Triple Net Lease